 The provisions on right-of-occupancy housing are laid down in a separate Act.
 With a few exceptions, right-of-occupancy dwellings are financed with state support in the form of state-subsidised housing loans or interest subsidy loans.
 In the future, provisions on residents’ opportunities to participate in the administration of right-of-occupancy associations will be laid down in the new Right-of-Occupancy Housing Act.

-The new Act enters into force on 1 January 2022
+The new Act entered into force on 1 January 2022

-The Right-of-Occupancy Housing Act underwent a reform in spring 2021, and the new Act will enter into force on 1 January 2022.
-The reform will ensure that right-of-occupancy housing remains as affordable and appealing a housing arrangement in the future as it is now.
+The Right-of-Occupancy Housing Act underwent a reform in spring 2021, and the new Act entered into force on 1 January 2022.
+The reform ensures that right-of-occupancy housing remains as affordable and appealing a housing arrangement in the future as it is now.